soonick/get-vim/README.md

 sudo dnf install ncurses-devel
 ```

-Use this script to download, compile and configure Vim with just one command:
+To download, compile and configure Vim:

 ```
 ./do.sh